-F. Elless Haurs writes: Thanks for duplicate copies I have received several times of late.
-I always send them where they will do good.
-That "Watseks Wonder" was a wonder in good earnest.
-Your paper is a rich mine of spiritual treasures.
-I seat myself to its perusal with genuine satisfaction.
-I hope we shall have some more of the Hollis-Billing scauces; that was an attractive column.
-I hope your success will continue as brightly in the future as during the past year.
+F. Ellen Burr writes: Thanks for duplicate F. Ellen Harr writes: That's for duplicate copies I have received several times of late.
+I al-ways send them where they will do good.
+That "Watseka Wonder" was a wonder in good earnest.
+Your paper is a rich mine of spifitual treasures.
+I seat myself to its perusal with genuine satisfac-tion.
+I hope we shall have some more of the Hol-lis-Billing scances; that was ar attractive column.
+I hope Your success will continue as heightly in I hope your success will continue as brightly in the future as during the past year.

-Samuel Lydiard writes: We cannot do without the JOURNAL, for it brings light, hope and comfort to our hearts.
-How many stricken hearts are gladdened by the weekly visits of the dear old JOURNAL, spreading the gospel of truth, and bringing us nearer to the dear angel friends who have passed from our earthly sight.
+Samuel Lydiard writes: We cannot do without the Jourgar, for if brings light, hope and comfort to our hearts.
+How many stricken hearts are gladdened by the weekly visits of the dear old JOURNAL, spreading the gospel of truth, and bringing us neater to the dear angel friends who have passed from our earthly sight.

-Thirty ministers have lately left the orthodox Congregational Church and joined other denominations.
-Thirteen were received by the Episcopalians, twelve by the Unitarians, one each by the Reformed (Dutch) and Universalist, while two remain independent, and one is classed as "Radical."
+Thirty ministers have lately left the orthodox Congregational Church and joined other denomi-nations.
+Thirteen were received by the Episcopa-lians, twelve by the Unitarians, one each by the Reformed (Dutch) and Universalist, while two re-main independent, and one is classed as "Radical."

-O.S.
-Poston writes: I congratulate you on the determined purpose you have evinced to purify the mediumistic ranks.
-If we make any advance, let it be so achieved that no stain will rest on its advocates and workers.
+O. N. Poston writes: I congratulate you on the determined purpose you have evinced to purt-fy the mediumistic ranks.
+If we make any ad-vance, let it be so achieved that no stain will rest on its advocates and workers.

-Miss A. Homster writes: Ilike the JOURNAL.
+Miss A. Hemsler writes: I is the Journal.
 I can't do without it; it is so honest.
 May you ever prosper, and climb upward and onward.

-They who disbelievelts virtue because man has never been tound perfect, might as reasonably deny the ana because it is not always noon.-...dw. gurius Hars.
+They who disbelievelts virtue because man has never been found perfect, might as reasonably deny the sun because of is not always noon.-du. guetus Hare.

-Events are only the shells of ideas; and often it is the finent thought of ages that is crystallized in a moment by the stroke of a pan or the point of a bayonet.-Chapin.
+Events are only the shells of ideas; and often it is the facent thought of ages that is crystallized in a moment by the stroke of a pen or the polit of a bayonet.- Chapin.